-There has been a budge since long time on Good Governance.
-Mr. Narendra Modi led Indian Government also had Good Governance as their tag line during their election campaign.
+There has been a budget for a long time for Good Governance.
+Mr. Narendra Modi led Indian Government also had Good Governance as their tagline during their election campaign.
 There are also many projects being funded by international donor agencies and development partners.
 Many reforms are undergoing to realign and build the capacity of Institutional Setup to ensure good governance.
-In order to evaluate how far we have reached in the pursuit of Good Governance, we need to understand that what are the characteristics of good governance?
-An institutional set-up that ensures good governance usually has the following features:
+In order to evaluate how far we have reached in the pursuit of Good Governance, we need to understand that what are the characteristics of good governance.
+An institutional setup that ensures good governance usually has the following features:

 All men and women should have a voice in decision-making, either directly or through legitimate intermediate institutions that represent their interests.
 Such broad participation is built on freedom of association and speech, as well as capacities to participate constructively.

 Legal frameworks should be fair and enforced impartially, particularly laws on human rights.

 Transparency is built on the free flow of information.
 Processes, institutions, and information are directly accessible to those concerned with them, and enough information is provided to understand and monitor them.